mackler/bitcoinj-cli/README.md

 This program uses DNS peer discovery, which does not always work well on the test net.
 If you are unable to connect to peers then you can uncomment the appropriate line in `Server.scala` to use a hard-coded list of peers rather than DNS discovery.
+Or the DNS discovery might be commented out depending on where I left things.

 Bugs
 ----